 Kasanka is famous for the straw-coloured fruit bats that start arriving in October, peaking in November.
 This is believed to be one of the greatest mammal migrations known to man.
 The migration coincides with the start of the rainy season and there are numerous fruits for the bats to feed on.
 This invasion of bats brings other predators to the area such as Martial eagles, fish eagles, lesser-spotted and African hawk-eagles, kites, vultures and hobby falcons and if any bats are unfortunate enough to fall to the ground, there are always crocodiles and leopards waiting for these easy pickings.

-On day six we get to explore this fascinating park in our game viewing vehicle with large windows and a pop-up roof.
+On day seven we get to explore this fascinating park in our game viewing vehicle with large windows and a pop-up roof.
 Early this morning you can head to the swamp in front of our camp and watch for the elusive sitatunga.
 Then there are various hides overlooking the main lake and swamps, that you can visit for bird and animal spotting.
 Our afternoon game drive takes us to a hide overlooking the lake, where we enjoy sundowners.

 Our camp here is quite basic with simple pit toilets, showers and shelter, but there is help with hot water and our camp cook is on hand to keep us well fed.